solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 Just because rust compiles and builds your software into binary that can run for the computer architecture we specify, we need to install some OS level dependencies on our machine.

-### Let’s start with Windows 8/10/11
+### Let’s start with Windows 10/11

 There are two ways to get started on windows,

 1.  build on windows
 2.  build on windows but with WSL

-WSL is windows subsystem for linux, which translates Linux system calls into Windows system calls using a compatibility layer, **for running Linux binary executables natively** and it runs Linux processes alongside the Windows kernel in a lightweight virtual machine.
+WSL is windows subsystem for linux, which allows you to run Linux software easily on Windows using a lightweight VM that instantly starts when you need it

 WSL and linux will mostly have same steps to go through.